Keparoo/Tuttitracks/README.md

   - Loudness
   - Valence

-- Create and edit playlists
+- Create and edit Spotify playlists
 - Playlists can be created and edited locally and uploaded and synced to your Spotify account.
 - Playlists can be downloaded from a Spotify account, played, and edited and then synched to the Spotify account.
 - View a user's liked tracks